 Mid-Century architecture was commonly employed in residential buildings with the aim of conveying modernism into America’s post-war suburbs.

-Modern architecture rose after World War II and became the dominant architectural style during this period and it has reigned long enough for several decades.
+Modern architecture came about after World War II and became the dominant architectural style during this period and it has reigned long enough for several decades.

 Modern architecture is perceived to have risen and developed from the Industrial Revolution’s Enlightenment and new technological abilities just like other modern movement in arts, literature and music.
 This is also said to be a reaction to eclecticism and the lavishness to the Victorian era and later Art Nouveau’s detail-oriented styles.